Organizational Behavior Specialization

 Doctoral students in the Organizational Behavior department work closely with faculty members on research and teaching assignments throughout their program.
 Students will have an opportunity to be involved in faculty members' research projects, as well as to develop projects of their own.
 All students will have the opportunity to teach at least one course in their major area of study.

 "At the David Eccles School of Business, there is an emphasis on performing quality research early in the program.
 In several PhD programs, students complain that their role in projects is limited to data entry or identifying relevant articles.
 But at Utah, faculty push students to develop their own ideas and assume leadership on projects as early as the second year.
 Students are encouraged to pursue big ideas and faculty always ensure that they are provided resources required to succeed.
-The faculty in this program really take care of their students." - Sreedhari Desai, Post Doctoral Research Fellow, Harvard University
+The faculty in this program really take care of their students." - Sreedhari Desai, Assistant Professor, The University of North Carolina at Chapel Hill

 Typical Program of Study